-In January of 2016, the Rutgers community was informed about the approval of the name change of the Department of Latino and Hispanic Caribbean Studies into Department of Latino and Caribbean Studies.
-This recent change of name is part of a gradual evolution of the faculty and curriculum of the department, which was originally dedicated to the study of Puerto Ricans in the U.S. The Department wants to celebrate its present and future by studying its origins and history.
-Our team of undergraduate students and faculty investigators will help us research and curate the historical archive of our department and to conduct research about LatinX and Caribbean students at Rutgers, New Brunswick and/or or New Jersey.
+In 2016, the Rutgers community was informed about the approval of the name change of the Department of Latino and Hispanic Caribbean Studies into Department of Latino and Caribbean Studies.
+This recent change of name is part of a gradual evolution of the faculty and curriculum of the department, which was originally dedicated to the study of Puerto Ricans in the U.S. The Department celebrates its present and future by studying its origins and history.
+Our team of undergraduate students and faculty investigators will research and curate the historical archive of our department and further research Latinx and Caribbean students at Rutgers, in New Brunswick, and elsewhere in New Jersey.

 For more information, please contact the faculty investigators.